Hum4n01d/ECS150-P2/REPORT.md

 within which it was called.
 Thus, having waiting queues inside sem objects is better than a blocked queue in uthread.

-**Important note on preemption** We temporarily disable preemption whenever we are modifying any global variables (like enqueing into the ready queue) because we do not want the timer handler to be invoked while we are executing a critical section.
+**Important note on preemption:** We temporarily disable preemption whenever we are modifying any global variables (like enqueing into the ready queue) because we do not want the timer handler to be invoked while we are executing a critical section.
 Disabling preemption ensures that the set of instructions happens